 The USC School Performance Dashboard, developed by the prestigious USC Center on Educational Governance, ranked LPS Hayward as the second highest performing charter school in California based on measures of academic performance and organizational skills.

-U.S. News & World Report Lists LPS Hayward Among Nation’s Best
+U.S. News & World Report Lists LPS Hayward and LPS Richmond Among Nation’s Best

 LPS Hayward earned a gold medal and LPS Richmond earned a silver medal, ranking them the top 100 charter schools nationwide in U.S. News & World Report’s “Best High Schools 2014.”
 LPS Hayward has received this award in 2012 and 2013, as well, and LPS Richmond received a silver medal in 2013.

 EPIC National Charter Consortium